 Giorgia Manzi

-Giorgia has been working at the Maria Montessori School since September 2023, first as Classroom Assistant for the Hampstead Upper Elementary Class and now joining the Lower Elementary Griffin Class.
+Giorgia has been working at the Maria Montessori School since September 2023, first as Classroom Assistant for the Hampstead Upper Elementary Class, later as Classroom Assistant for the Hampstead Griffin Class and now moving into the role of Spanish Teacher for all Hampstead Elementary classes.
 Giorgia was born in London and later re-located to Rome with her family.
 Giorgia has a Degree in French and Hispanic Studies and prior to Joining us, has worked with children in a variety of capacities, across ages and cultures, as a tutor and a Teaching Assistant, as well as supporting children with special educational needs.
 Giorgia is extremely interested in Montessori pedagogy and how Montessori serves the Elementary aged child.
 Giorgia is passionate about languages and cultures, and she speaks English, French, Italian, and Spanish.
 She loves to sing, and she is especially interested in the link between dance and singing and how these can be applied in education.

 Cristina Mariottini